 OpenPlotter Network app.
 Otherwise, any user will be able to access your system easily.

-To Install OpenPlotter on any computer running a Linux Debian derivative system (Raspbian, Ubuntu, Mint…) you have to install the dependencies.
+To Install OpenPlotter on any computer running a Linux Debian derivative system (Raspberry PI OS, Ubuntu, Linux Mint…) you have to install the dependencies.

 Open a terminal and type: